syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 * Syncfusion.SfChart.WPF
 * Syncfusion.Shared.WPF

 DocToPDFConverter class is responsible for converting a Word document into PDF.
-The following code snippet illustrates how to convert a Word document into PDF document.
+The following code example illustrates how to convert a Word document into PDF document.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument wordDocument = new WordDocument(inputWordDocument, FormatType.Automatic );

-//Initialize chart to image converter for converting charts during Word to pdf conversion
+//Initializes chart to image converter for converting charts during Word to pdf conversion

 wordDocument.ChartToImageConverter = new ChartToImageConverter();

 wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal;

-//Create an instance of DocToPDFConverter - responsible for Word to PDF conversion
+//Creates an instance of DocToPDFConverter - responsible for Word to PDF conversion

 DocToPDFConverter converter = new DocToPDFConverter();

-//Convert Word document into PDF document
+//Converts Word document into PDF document

 PdfDocument pdfDocument = converter.ConvertToPDF(wordDocument);

-//Save the PDF file to file system
+//Saves the PDF file to file system

 pdfDocument.Save("WortoPDF.pdf");

-//close the instance of document objects
+//closes the instance of document objects

 pdfDocument.Close();